Celebrating America 250

 It’s one of our persistent local legends… that famed English author Charles Dickens actually came to Paducah in the 1850’s!

 We are excited to announce our new Community Support Advocate!
-Stop in to the Library on Mondays and Wednesdays between 3 and 7 pm to meet Katie!
+Stop in to the Library on Mondays and Wednesdays between 1 and 7 pm or Thursdays between 11 am and 3 pm to meet Katie!

 At the beginning of October 1903, the Paducah Daily News-Democrat announced a unique contest: BRING US THE BIGGEST TURKEY AND WIN a $10 GOLD PIECE.